 - HASKELL LAKE (Itasca County) northern pike: All from 24-36" must be immediately released.
 Only one over 36" allowed in possession. - HENRY LAKE (Douglas County) bass: All 12" and larger must be immediately released.
-One over 20" allowed in possession. - HORSESHOE LAKE (Cass County) near Backus. crappie: Possession limit five. largemouth and smallmouth bass: All 12" and larger must be immediately released. northern pike: Minimum size limit 30".
-Possession limit one. sunfish: Possession limit five. walleve: Possession limit three - HOVDE LAKE (Cass County) largemouth bass: Catch-and-release only.
-HUBERT LAKE (Crow Wing County) largemouth and smallmouth bass: All 12" and larger must be immediately released. - HUNGRY JACK LAKE (Cook County) smallmouth bass: All 12" and larger must be immediately released.
 One over 20" allowed in possession.

+HORSESHOE LAKE (Cass County) near Backus. crappie: Possession limit five. largemouth and smallmouth bass: All 12" and larger must be immediately released. northern pike: Minimum size limit 30".
+Possession limit one. sunfish: Possession limit five. walleye: Possession limit three.

+- HOVDE LAKE (Cass County) largemouth bass: Catch-and-release only. - HUBERT LAKE (Crow Wing County) largemouth and smallmouth bass: All 12" and larger must be immediately released. - HUNGRY JACK LAKE (Cook County) smallmouth bass: All 12" and larger must be immediately released.
+One over 20" allowed in possession.

-- INGUADONA LAKE and connected RICE LAKE (Cass County) muskellunge: Minimum size limit 48". sunfish: Possession limit ten. crappie: Possession limit five. - IRVING LAKE (Beltrami County) muskellunge: Minimum size limit - ISLAND LAKE near Northome (Itasca County) northern pike: All from 24-36" must be immediately released.
-One over 36" allowed in possession. walleve: All from 17-26" must be immediately released.
-One over 26" allowed in possession. - ISLAND RESERVOIR (St. Louis County) muskellunge: Minimum size limit 48". - ITASCA LAKE (Clearwater County) crappie: Possession limit five. sunfish: Possession limit 10 - JANE LAKE (Washington County) largemouth bass: Catch-and-release - JAY GOULD LAKE and LITTLE JAY GOULD LAKE (Itasca County) muskellunge: Minimum size limit 48". - JEWETT LAKE (Otter Tail County) largemouth and smallmouth bass: All 12" and larger must be immediately released.
+- INGUADONA LAKE and connected RICE LAKE (Cass County) sunfish: Possession limit ten. crappie: Possession limit five. - ISLAND LAKE near Northome (Itasca County) northern pike: All from 24-36" must be immediately released.
+One over 36" allowed in possession. walleye: All from 17-26" must be immediately released.
+One over 26" allowed in possession. - ITASCA LAKE (Clearwater County) crappie: Possession limit five. sunfish: Possession limit 10.

+- JANE LAKE (Washington County) largemouth bass: Catch-and-release only. - JEWETT LAKE (Otter Tail County) largemouth and smallmouth bass: All 12" and larger must be immediately released.
 One over 20" allowed in possession.